 2) Union area U

-In an equation above A and B are ground truth and predicted bounding boxes, as shown below:
+Here's a more neat formula for IoU( A and B are ground truth and predicted bounding boxes).

 Bottom line—pattern recognition is not as easy.
 The probability that your bounding box coordinates will match exactly the same is about nonexistent, but we'll get back to that in a minute.